mcggEz/mcggez/README.md

 Throughout my academic journey, I’ve built a strong foundation in software development, working on various projects both as part of my coursework and through voluntary initiatives.
 I’ve been tasked with developing software solutions as requirements for specific subjects, allowing me to gain hands-on experience in real-world applications.
 Beyond academics, I’ve also taken on voluntary projects where I contributed my skills to help others and further sharpen my craft.

+- I'm a Bachelor of Science in Computer Engineering student at Pamantasan ng Lungsod ng Maynila (PLM).

 ---